 For years, research has focused on understanding the consequences that can affect the body of astronauts during a space journey, especially on our immune system.
 A recently published studyI link it here) gives us some unexpected answers.

-The international, multidisciplinary study has shown that space travel can significantly affect the activity of genes in white blood cells, which are crucial for the immune system.
+The international and multidisciplinary study showed that space travel can significantly influence the activity of genes in white blood cells, which are essential for the immune system.
 In short, our body is not at all happy to find itself floating in the middle of nowhere.

 Microgravity puts the immune system on standby

 The research team involved 14 astronauts who spent 4 to 6 months aboard the International Space Station.
-They found that gene expression in leukocytes, the white blood cells, declined rapidly once they reached space, then returned to normal not long after returning to Earth.
+They found that gene expression in leukocytes, the white blood cells, declines rapidly once they reach space, then returns to normal not long after returning to Earth.

 Findings that help us understand why astronauts are more susceptible to infections during flights.
 A weaker immune system increases the risk of infectious diseases, limiting astronauts' ability to do their demanding work in space.